sameer-goel/live-emotion-rekognition/README.md

 Till now we see on the IOT console that it is recognizing the faces.
 In next steps we will call rekognition to get the emotion.

-- Step 5: Create a lambda function that will push images data to from S3 bucket to DynamoDb and cloudwatch
+# Step 5: Create a lambda function that will push images data to from S3 bucket to DynamoDb and cloudwatch

-Create a dynamodb table https://console.aws.amazon.com/dynamodb/home
+- Create a dynamodb table https://console.aws.amazon.com/dynamodb/home

-Click on Create Table.
+- Click on Create Table.
-Table name: rekognize-faces
+- Table name: rekognize-faces
-Primary key (string): s3key
+- Primary key (string): s3key
-reave rest settings at default
+- leave rest settings at default
-Click on Create.
+- Click on Create.
 This will create a table in your DynamoDB.

 Create IAM role https://console.aws.amazon.com/iam/home?#/roles$new?step=type

 Choose Lambda service

 add below permissions
-AmazonS3FullAccess
+- AmazonS3FullAccess
-CloudWatchFullAccess
+- CloudWatchFullAccess
-AmazonDynamoDBFullAccess
+- AmazonDynamoDBFullAccess
-AmazonRekognitionFullAccess
+- AmazonRekognitionFullAccess
 <img src="images/rekognizeEmotions.png">
-Role name: rekognizeEmotions
+- Role name: rekognizeEmotions

 Click Create function https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/function

-Choose Author from scratch
+- Choose Author from scratch
-Name the function: Rekognize-emotions
+- Name the function: Rekognize-emotions
-Runtime: Choose Python 2.7
+- Runtime: Choose Python 2.7
-Role: Choose an existing role
+- Role: Choose an existing role
-Existing role: rekognizeEmotions
+- Existing role: rekognizeEmotions
-Choose Create function
+- Choose Create function
 <img src="images/lambda2.png">

 copy the code from  <a href="https://raw.githubusercontent.com/sameer-goel/live-emotion-rekognition/master/deeplens-sentiment-function/rekognize.py">here</a>